NBC logo: Laramie era (1962)

-1975–1986
+"N" logos (1975–1986)

-Trapezoid N Logo (1976–1979)
+Trapezoid "N" (1976–1979)

 NBC updated its image in 1975 with the introduction of an abstract "N," a bold, bright and contemporary design consisting of two trapezoids – one red and one blue.
-One of the technological innovations of this logo was its use in the first electronically animated ident for an American television network; the trapezoid "N" was previewed in a print ad in October 1975, before it was officially used on-air on January 1, 1976, at the start of the Bicentennial year.
+One of the technological innovations of this logo was its use in the first electronically animated ident for a United States television network; the trapezoid "N" was previewed in a print ad in October 1975, before it was officially used on-air on January 1, 1976, at the start of the Bicentennial year and the logo designed by Lippincott & Margulies.
 On the January 10, 1976 episode of NBC's Saturday Night (now Saturday Night Live), Weekend Update host Chevy Chase mocked the new logo and its $1 million design cost.
+Johnny Carson also discussed the new logo and its cost on The Tonight Show.

 In February 1976, Nebraska ETV (later Nebraska Educational Telecommunications, now Nebraska Public Media), the PBS member network for Nebraska, filed a trademark infringement lawsuit against NBC.
 The new NBC logo was virtually identical to the logo that Nebraska ETV had been using since 1974, with the only cosmetic difference between the two designs being that the right trapezoid of the NBC logo had blue coloring.
-An out-of-court settlement was reached in which NBC gave Nebraska ETV over $800,000 worth of new equipment, including a color mobile unit.
+An out-of-court settlement was reached in which NBC gave Nebraska ETV over $800,000 worth of new broadcasting equipment, including a color mobile unit.
 It also paid Nebraska ETV $55,000 to cover the cost of designing and implementing a new logo.
 In return, NBC was allowed to keep the "N" logo.